systemPipeR/systemPipeR.github.io/content/en/sps/modules/workflow.md

 1. Your project targets file is loaded for you, but you can choose to upload a different one.
 2. You can edit, right click to add/remove rows/columns (The first row is treated as column names).
 3. SPR target file includes a header block, that can also be edited in the SPS app.
 Each headers needs to start with a "#".
-Header is only useful for RNA-Seq workflow in current SPR.
+Header is useful for workflows with DEG analysis in current SPR.
 You can define sample comparison groups here.
 Leave it as default for other projects.
 4. The section on the left provides sample statistics and information whether files exist inside the workflow project's `data` directory.
 Choose any column you want from the dropdown to check and watch the statistics bar change in this section.
 5. statistic status bar.
 6. Clicking on "Add to task" can help you to check if your target file has any formatting problem.
 You should see a green success pop-up if everything is right.
-Now your target file is ready and you can click "save" to download it and later use in a SPR project.
+Now your target file is ready and you can click "save" to download it and later use in other SPR projects.

 <center>